QUIDD60x/chatterbox/README.md

-# Speech to Speech - Built in TTS version
+# Chatterbox 2 - Your helpful desktop AI.
-## A program already built into chatGPT, using chatGPT.
+## Highly configurable, super helpful.
 ---
 ## How it works/Why I made this
 This program essentially allows you to "speak" with a chatbot, and allows them to speak back.
 The system works as follows: